ACastMtz/CP3_CGProyect/README.md

 # CP3_CGProyect

-In the present work, the popular iterative conjugate gradient method was adapted to

-parallel programing using CUDA, introducing a few ways to enhance the normal al- gorithm by means of preconditioning and mixed precision refinement iteration.
-The
+In the present work, the popular iterative conjugate gradient method was adapted to parallel programing using CUDA, introducing a few ways to enhance the normal algorithm by means of preconditioning and mixed precision refinement iteration.

-power iteration was applied to determine the maximum and minimum eigenvalues of a system of linear equations, in particular, to the 2D discretization of the Laplace operator.
+The power iteration was applied to determine the maximum and minimum eigenvalues of a system of linear equations, in particular, to the 2D discretization of the Laplace operator.

 The code consists of several files that need to be compiled and linked in a runnable file.
 This can be achieved using the `cmake` tool with the `CMakeLists.txt` file.